This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Importance of Plant Hardiness Zone

-- Microclimates create temperature pockets – areas near buildings, bodies of water, or slopes can be 5-10°F warmer than surrounding zones
+- Microclimates create temperature pockets 5-10°F warmer or cooler than surrounding areas

 Protective Measures